gdaless20/Engineering_4_Notebook/README.md

 ### Reflection

 After downloading the necessary folder modules needed for this code, it goes pretty smoothly.
 You need to have Acceleration, temperature, and gyro in order to find all the values for the assignment.
-Don't be alarmed by the ~9.8 because that's just gravity and is not going to mess with your values or anything.
+Don't be alarmed by the ~9.8 because that's just the force of gravity and is not going to mess with your values or anything.
 There was no wiring so i helped ellen with doing research on how to complete the code.

 ## Crash Avoidance Part 2